 UK gambling site has more bets for Hillary Clinton winning Dem nomination than anyone actually running

-Hillary Clinton may say she is not seeking the 2020 Democratic presidential nomination, but British betters are apparently not convinced, with one site getting more wagers on her than for any of the declared candidates.
+Hillary Clinton may say she is not seeking the 2020 Democratic presidential nomination, but British bettors are apparently not convinced, with one site getting more wagers on her than for any of the declared candidates.

-UK bookmaker Ladbroke allows people to put money on the race, and according to Matthew Shaddick, head of their political betting division, the former First Lady and Secretary of State is currently leading the pack when it comes to the number of bets people have made.
+U.K. bookmaker Ladbrokes allows people to put money on the race, and according to Matthew Shaddick, head of their political betting division, the former first lady and secretary of state is currently leading the pack when it comes to the number of bets people have made.

 MARIAH CAREY CALLS HILLARY CLINTON 'PRESIDENT' IN PHOTO OP